romulo-banhe/mpgc/README.md

 # The Immobilism Cascade — Replication Package

-This repository accompanies the master's research project *"Dados que constroem ou destroem sua estratégia de inteligência artificial"* (FGV-EAESP, MPGC, 2026) and the manuscript *"The Immobilism Cascade How AI Initiatives Stall Between Pilot and Production"* under review at *MIS Quarterly Executive*.
+This repository accompanies the master's research project *"Dados que constroem ou destroem sua estratégia de inteligência artificial"* (FGV-EAESP, MPGC, 2026)

 The repository contains anonymized data, analytical scripts and supporting documents that allow other researchers to reproduce the qualitative-quantitative triangulation reported in the manuscript and to inspect the methodological audit trail.